ru447/SchoolPortal/README.md

 * **Phase 3:** Past papers, document sharing, and PDF management
 * **Phase 4:** Notifications, messaging, and responsive design

-## Getting Started

-1. Clone the repository.
-2. Configure the MySQL database.
-3. Open the project in IntelliJ IDEA.
-4. Run the Spring Boot application.
-5. Access the application from your web browser.

 ## Author

 **Reuben Sianga**